 * A Starred Review from Publishers Weekly* Palmer’s…newest was six years in the making.
 He bravely takes on the current political climate, with its atrophy of citizen participation, the ascendance of an oligarchy that shapes politics, and the substitution of vituperation for thoughtful public discussion.
 It’s a tall order that became even taller because Palmer had to climb out of a pit of depression — his constitutional proclivity — to do so.
 But wrestling with essential questions of public life became therapeutic, and this book provides therapy for the American body politic.
 Palmer’s use of acute 19th-century observers of American life and character — Tocqueville, Lincoln — as well as his use of anecdotes and lessons from his own long career provide context and tonic.
 His insights are heart-deep: America gains by living with tension and differences; we can help reclaim public life by actions as simple as walking down the street instead of driving.
 Hope’s hardly cheap, but history is made up of what Palmer calls “a million invisible acts of courage and the incremental gains that came with them.”
 This beautifully written book deserves a wide audience that will benefit from discussing it. — August 8, 2011

-The Courage to Teach: Exploring the Inner Landscape of a Teacher’s Life, 10th Anniversary Edition
+The Courage to Teach: Exploring the Inner Landscape of a Teacher’s Life, 20th Anniversart Edition

-This book builds on a simple premise: good teaching cannot be reduced to technique but is rooted in the identity and integrity of the teacher.
+The book builds on a simple premise: good teaching cannot be reduced to technique but is rooted in the identity and integrity of the teacher.
 Good teaching takes myriad forms but good teachers share one trait: they are authentically present in the classroom, in community with their students and their subject.
-They possess “a capacity for connectedness” and are able to weave a complex web of connections between themselves, their subjects, and their students, helping their students weave a world for themselves.
-The connections made by good teachers are held not in their methods but in their hearts — the place where intellect, emotion, spirit, and will converge in the human self — supported by the community that emerges among us when we choose to live authentic lives.
+The connections made by good teachers are held not in their methods but in their hearts – the place where intellect, emotion, spirit, and will converge in the human self – supported by the community that emerges among us when we choose to live authentic lives.

-BONUS: Includes an audio CD featuring a 45-minute conversation between Parker Palmer and his Center for Courage & Renewal colleagues, Marcy Jackson and Estrus Tucker.
+BONUS CONTENT: Visit The Courage to Teach Conversations for a conversation about the inner life of educators between Parker Palmer and his Center for Courage & Renewal colleagues, Marcy Jackson and Estrus Tucker.
 They reflect on what they have learned from working with thousands of teachers in the Courage to Teach program and with others who yearn for greater integrity in their professional lives.

-The Courage to Teach Guide for Reflection and Renewal: Tenth Anniversary Edition
+The Courage to Teach Guide for Reflection and Renewal: 20th Anniversary Edition

 The Courage to Teach Guide for Reflection and Renewal has been thoroughly updated and expanded to help readers reflect on their teaching and renew their sense of vocation.
 The Guide proposes practical ways to create “safe space” for honest reflection and probing conversation, and offers chapter-by-chapter questions and exercises to explore the many insights in The Courage to Teach.

-The companion DVD brings The Courage to Teach alive through a 70-minute interview with Parker J. Palmer, originally recorded as a resource for the Center.
+BONUS CONTENT: Visit The Courage to Teach Conversations to view a set of video interviews with Parker J. Palmer that bring The Courage to Teach alive, originally recorded as a resource for the Center.
 Palmer reflects on a wide range of subjects including the heart of the teacher, the crisis in education, diverse ways of knowing, relationships in teaching and learning, approaches to institutional transformation, and teachers as “culture heroes.”
 Discussion questions give you and study groups a chance to have “a conversation with the author” as well as engage with the text.